riajul-98/DevOps-Learning-AWS/README.md

 - Target Tracking Scaling: Simple to set up.
 Sets a target for a metric, e.g. I want the average ASG CPU to stay around 40%.
 - Simple / Step Scaling: Based on CloudWatch alarms.
 When a alarm is triggered (e.g. CPU > 70%), then add 2 units.
 When an alarm is triggered (e.g. CPU < 30%), then remove 1.
 - Scheduled Scaling: Anticipate a scaling based on known usage patterns.
 E.g. increase the min capacity to 10 on Friday at 5pm.

+### Containers on AWS
+ECR is Amazons own container repository.
+It is a private repository.
+They also have a public repository named ECR Public Gallery.

+AWS Container related services:
+- Amazon ECS: Elastic Container Service.
+Amazons own container platform.
+- Amazon EKS: Elastic Kubernetes Service.
+Managd Kubernetes service (open source)
+- AWS Fargate: Serverless container platform.
+Works with both ECS and EKS
+- Amazon ECR: Container image repository.

+#### ECS - EC2 Launch Type
+- Launch Docker containers on AWS = Launch ECS Tasks on ECS Clasters
+- EC2 Launch Type: You must provide and maintain the infrastructure (EC2 instances)
+- Each EC2 instance must run the ECS agent to register in the ECS Cluster
+- AWS takes care of starting / stopping containers

+#### ECS - Fargate Launch Type
+- You do not provision infrastructure (no EC2 instances to manage)
+- Serverless
+- You just create task definitions
+- AWS just runs ECS tasks for you based on the CPU / RAM you need
+- To scale, increase the number of tasks

+#### ECS - IAM Roles
+- EC2 Instance Profile (For the EC2 Launch Type only):
+    - Used by the ECS agent
+    - Makes API calls to ECS service
+    - Sends container logs to CloudWatch logs
+    - Pull Docker image from ECR
+    - Reference sensitive data in Secrets Manager or SSM Parameter Store
+- ECS Task Role:
+    - Allows each task to have a specific role
+    - Use different roles for the different ECS services you run
+    - Defined in the task definition

+#### ECS - Load Balancer Integrations
+- ALB supported and works for most use cases.
+- NLB recommended for only high throughput/high performance use cases or to pair with AWS Private Link
+- CLB supported but not recommended.
+Lacks features.

+#### ECS Service Auto Scaling
+- Automatically increases/decreases the number of ECS tasks
+- ECS Auto Scaling uses AWS Application Auto Scaling
+    - ECS Service Average CPU Utilisation
+    - ECS Service Average Memory Utilisation - Scale on RAM
+    - ALB Request Count Per Target - Metric coming from ALB

+- Target Tracking - Scale based on target value for a specific Cloudwatch metric
+- Step Scaling - Scale based on a specific CloudWatch Alarm
+- Scheduled Scaling - Scale based on a specific date/time (predictable changes)

+- ECS Service Auto Scaling (task level) = EC2 Auto Scaling (EC2 Instance Level)
+- Fargate auto scaling is much easier to set up

+#### Amazon ECR
+ECR is Amazons own container repository, similar to DockerHub.
+It is a private repository.
+They also have a public repository named ECR Public Gallery.
+Allows you to store, manage and pull docker images directly from AWS.
+Integrates directly with ECS, backed by S3.
+Access is controlled through IAM.
+Supports image vulnerability scanning, versioning, image tags, image lifecycle

+#### Amazon EKS
+- A way to launch managed Kubernetes clusters on AWS
+- Alternative to ECS, similar goal but different API
+- Supports EC2 if you want to deploy worker nodes or Fargate to deploy serverless containers
+- Use case: If your company is already using Kubernetes on-premises or in another cloud and wants to migrate to AWS using Kubernetes.
+- For multiple regions, deploy one EKS cluster per region
+- Collect logs and metrics using CloudWatch Container Insights

+Node Types:
+- Managed Node Groups:
+    - Creates and manages nodes (EC2 instances) for you
+    - Nodes are part of an ASG managed by EKS
+    - Supports on-demand or spot instances
+- Self Managed Nodes:
+    - Nodes created by you and registered to the EKS cluster and managed by an ASG
+    - You can use pre-built AMI - Amazon EKS optimised AMI
+    - Supports on-demand or spot instances
+    - Better for more control and customisation
+- AWS Fargate
+    - No maintenance required; no nodes managed
+    - Easiest to manage